abesto/rougelike/README.md

 # (Not (yet?)) a rougelike

-Current status: can walk around in an empty room.
+Current status: two types of dungeon generation